Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> You gain strength, courage and confidence by every experience in which you really stop to look fear in the face.
+> You are what you do, not what you say you'll do.

 <!-- QUOTE_END -->